 Slow Healing

-If you have undiagnosed diabetes that is not controlled, you may notice that bruises and cuts take a long time to heal.
-Bladder infections along with vaginal infections increase in frequency.
-Increased levels of glucose in the bloodstream can interfere with the natural healing process of the body.
-As glucose levels increase, it causes systemic inflammation which can interfere with the immune system, resulting in increased infections and slow healing.
+If you have undiagnosed diabetes, you may notice that bruises and cuts take a long time to heal.
+Bladder infections, along with vaginal infections, increase in frequency.
+Increased glucose levels in the bloodstream can interfere with the body’s natural healing process.
+As glucose levels rise, it causes systemic inflammation, which can interfere with the immune system, resulting in increased infections and slow healing.

 Getting a correct diagnosis can help prevent further damage to the body.
-If detected soon enough, it may help with type 2 diabetes management.
-Eating a healthy diet, getting at least 30 minutes of exercise each day, practicing stress relief techniques, and getting seven hours of sleep each night can help reduce the risk of developing symptoms of diabetes.
-Work towards a healthy body weight by including cardiovascular and strength training to help reduce glucose levels and improve your overall health.
+If detected soon enough, it may also help manage type 2 diabetes.
+Eating a healthy diet, getting at least 30 minutes of exercise daily, practicing stress relief techniques, and getting seven hours of sleep each night can help reduce the risk of developing diabetes symptoms.
+Work towards a healthy body weight by including cardiovascular and strength training to help reduce glucose levels and improve overall health.